dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    TC_STAT_VALID_INCLUDE
-     Specify a comma separated list of valid times to include in the stratification with when using the MET tc_stat tool.Acceptable formats: YYYYMMDD_HH, YYYYMMDD_HHmmss
+     Specify a comma separated list of valid times to include in the stratification with when using the MET tc_stat tool.
+Acceptable formats: YYYYMMDD_HH, YYYYMMDD_HHmmss

      | *Used by:*  TcStat
      | *Family:*  [config]